 - Over 70% of adults in the US are considered to be overweight.
 Over half of those people are classified as obese.
 Obesity is the number one destroyer of knee joints.

-- Your knees take up to 5x your body weight in force when you jog, trip, or just go down stairs.
+- Your knees take up to 5x your body weight in force when you jog, trip, or just go down some stairs.
 So if you have added 200 pounds since high school, your knees are experiencing up to an extra 1,000 pounds of force!

 - Full knee replacements are the most common joint replacements in the U.S. with over 700,000 of them being performed every year!

 If you read any reviews about knee braces, you’ve probably noticed that people tend to have extremely strong, but polar opposite opinions.
-One person will rave about how amazing a brace is, another person will say it’s the worst one they’ve ever tried.
+One person will rave about how amazing a brace is, and another person will say it’s the worst one they’ve ever tried.
 One will say they got instant pain relief, one will say that their brace always slides down.
 So who is right?

-Well, some of this variance is explained by the fact that people have different shaped legs, but the majority of it is simply because people buy the wrong size.
+Well, some of this variance is explained by the fact that people have differently shaped legs, but the majority of it is simply because people buy the wrong size.
 So how do you properly measure for a bariatric knee brace?

 Take a measurement 4″ above the knee and 4″ below the knee.
 Knee brace manufacturers include a top and bottom measurement to ensure fit.

 Don’t just pretend you know your leg size or simply order a 4XL because you wear a 4X in everything.
 Knee braces are often sized in Asian sizes or other totally proprietary sizes that are nothing like you’ve tried on.
 So measure yourself!